slhck/ffmpeg-encoding-course/slides/ffmpeg-encoding-course.md

 * `libavcodec`: Reads and writes codecs (H.264, H.265, VP9, …)
 * `libavfilter`: Various filters for video and audio
 * ... and many more

+Examples on how to programmatically use libraries: http://leixiaohua1020.github.io/#ffmpeg-development-examples

 ---